momentohq/moderated-chat/README.md

 # Moderated Chat

 This application uses Momento Webhooks to build a moderated, multi-language chat application.
-Users can chat with each other in multiple langauges at the same time, with profanity filtered out.
+Users can chat with each other in multiple languages at the same time, with profanity filtered out.
 This repository is structured as a mono repo, with our frontend, backend, and infrastructure code separated by folders.
 The folder structure is as follows

 ```
 ├── backend